citygml4j/citygml4j/README.md

 Download the latest citygml4j release binaries [here](https://github.com/citygml4j/citygml4j/releases/latest).
 Previous releases are available from the [releases section](https://github.com/citygml4j/citygml4j/releases).

-Note that [citygml4j version 2](https://github.com/citygml4j/citygml4j/tree/citygml4j-v2) is in _maintenance mode_,
+:information_source: [citygml4j version 2](https://github.com/citygml4j/citygml4j/tree/citygml4j-v2) is in
-and we are focusing all of our attention on version 3 with support for [CityGML 3.0](https://docs.ogc.org/is/20-010/20-010.html).
-This means that citygml4j v2 is not updated with new features but at most receives critical bug fixes.
+_maintenance mode_.
+Existing bugs will be fixed, but large new features will likely not be added.
+We focus all of our attention on the next major version 3.0 with support for [CityGML 3.0](https://docs.ogc.org/is/20-010/20-010.html).

 ## Contributing
 * To file bugs found in the software create a GitHub issue.